 Europe displays a variety of approaches to education that sometimes translates into multi-layered and complex systems.

 What are the different models of organisation in primary and secondary education and how long does each education level last?
 How diverse are the programmes offered at tertiary level?
-Find the answers to these questions in the Eurydice's latest publication “The structure of the European education systems”.
+Find the answers to these questions in Eurydice's data and visuals “The structure of European education systems”.

-In this report, updated national diagrams will help you navigate the situation across Europe through schematic information on how countries across Europe structure their education systems.
-This publication depicts the structure of education and training systems from early childhood education and care to tertiary level for the 2023/2024 school/academic year.
-The information covers the 39 European educational systems of the 37 countries participating in the Erasmus+ programme.
+The updated national diagrams will help you navigate the different education programmes and institutions through schematic information on how countries across Europe organise their education systems.
+This webtool depicts the structure of education and training systems from early childhood education and care to tertiary level for the 2025/2026 school/academic year.
+The information covers 39 European education systems in 37 countries participating in the Erasmus+ programme.

 On 29-30 May 2024, the Tirana Ministerial Conference will celebrate the 25 years of the Bologna Process.
 While we are getting ready to enjoy this moment and discover the latest developments and trends in the European Higher Education Area, we are also happy to announce that the new edition of the Bologna Process Implementation Report is coming soon!